-Various specialty spectacle lenses and/or specialty soft contact lenses can also be customized for your child, depending on their lifestyle and habits.
+Various speciality spectacle lenses and/or speciality soft contact lenses can also be customised for your child, depending on their lifestyle and habits.
 We only use myopia control technologies that are irreversible and non-invasive.
 No medication or surgical procedure is required.

-As mentioned above, specialty spectacle lenses and soft contact lenses are also available.
-When our optometrists mention a certain treatment option for your child, very often, they take into consideration on firstly, the success control percentage of the recommended treatment, and secondly, what would match your child’s lifestyle and habits most?
-Most of our kids are first time contact lens wearers and have no problem with it.
+As mentioned above, speciality spectacle lenses and soft contact lenses for myopia control are also available.
+When our optometrists mention a certain treatment option for your child, very often, they take into consideration the success control percentage of the recommended treatment, and what would match your child’s lifestyle and habits most.
+Most of our kids are first-time contact lens wearers and have no problem with it.
 We find our kids are highly compliant with contact lens care and they understand the importance of hygiene and following instructions that we set out for them.
 You’ll be surprised that kids are often better wearers than adults.
-Nevertheless, we will always talk to the kids and their parents on their preference before carrying forward any treatment options.
+Nevertheless, we always talk to the kids and their parents about their preferences before carrying forward any treatment options.

-Myopia can be complicated and difficult to pinpoint the exact cause that aggrevates the progression.
-Factors including long hours of near work, lack of outdoor activities, growth of a child, eye muscles coordination, etc, which may lead to myopia progression.
+Myopia can be complicated, and it is difficult to pinpoint the exact cause that aggravates the progression in children.
+Factors including long hours of near work, lack of outdoor activities, growth of a child, eye muscles coordination, etc, may lead to myopia progression.
 Besides checking on the refractive status and the eye muscles coordination of the child, we also have advanced instrumentation to measure the actual length of the eyeball.
 Usually, the higher the myopia power, the longer the eyeball.
-However, for a more holistic control management, we should not just focus on either the refractive status or eyeball length.
+However, for more holistic control management, we should not just focus on either the refractive status or eyeball length.
 We need to look at all the results to determine if a certain myopia control method is working well.
-Refractive power is an easy way to judge on the progression but it is also equally important to monitor the eyeball length closely, so that we know if a certain method is not working well, we could switch to other options
+Refractive power is an easy way to judge the progression but it is also equally important to monitor the eyeball length closely, so that we know if a certain method is not working well, we could switch to other options.

-The cost of myopia control solutions ranges from $250 to $2500, depending on the form of myopia control technology used.
-Sometimes for aggressive progressors, a combination of solutions are required.
+The cost of myopia control solutions ranges from $250 to $3400, depending on the form of myopia control technology used.
+Sometimes for aggressive progressors, a combination of solutions is required.

-Yes you can.
-In fact, if you find your child is squinting or tilting his/her head at a certain angle to see, it may be a good indication for an eye check.
-Giving your child a baseline eyecheck is important so that all of us know whether the eye is growing too quickly over in their growth years.
-We have parents bringing their kids at age 4 to 5 to check on their eyes.
-Like a visit to the dentist, the care for eyes for a child is extremely important.
-We often take our sight for granted until when we start putting on glasses, and often with the clear vision provided by the glasses become a part of our lives, we often assume clear vision means good eye health.
-On the contrary, clear vision does not equate healthy eyes.
-High myopia has been associated with many blinding eye conditions that often happens in our late adulthood.
-The best time to start paying attention to your child’s eye is before they become myopia, especially if either or both parents are myopic and your child is spending excessive time on digital device or near work.
-It is important to know that myopia in most case is not reversible and is progressive.
+Yes, you can.
+In fact, if you find your child is squinting or tilting his/her head at a certain angle to see, it may be a good indication for an eye check-up for myopia.
+Giving your child a baseline eye check is important so that all of us know whether the eye is growing too quickly over in their growth years.
+We have parents bringing their kids at ages 4 to 5 to check on their eyes.
+Like a visit to the dentist, the care of a child’s eyes is extremely important.
+We often take our sight for granted until we start putting on glasses, and often with the clear vision provided by the glasses becoming a part of our lives, we often assume clear vision means good eye health.
+On the contrary, clear vision does not equate to healthy eyes.
+High myopia has been associated with many blinding eye conditions that often happen in late adulthood.
+The best time to start paying attention to your child’s eye is before they become myopia, especially if either or both parents are myopic and your child is spending excessive time on a digital device or near work.
+It is important to know that myopia in most cases is not reversible and is progressive.

-Come speak to us on how to keep myopia away from your child.
+Come speak to us about how to keep myopia away from your child.